 Brendan has a BSc in Geographic Information Systems from Bath Spa University.
 After leaving university Brendan worked in local government for 3 years as a GIS Technician dealing with a variety of GIS and mapping related tasks.
 This role included development and maintenance of public and internal web based GIS systems, training and support for several GIS systems, bespoke GIS tool development, database management, data capture and surveying.

 Brendan joined SWCS in February 2013 as a Senior GIS Analyst before taking on the role of GIS Team Leader in November 2014.
 Since joining the health service, Brendan has been involved in a range of analytical projects.
 He has also been the GIS technical lead in the upgrade of HealthGIS Maps and GP Finder, streamlining of map production methods and management of OS OpenData and Census 2011 datasets.

 Kathryn began her career as a Meteorological Observer in the Royal Navy and then spent 20 years working as a Scientific Officer in Agricultural Research.
 She joined the NHS as a Data Manager in the Clinical Trials Unit at United Bristol Healthcare Trust before moving to Avon IM&T Consortium as an Information Analyst in 2006.

 Kathryn took the opportunity of an internal transfer to the GIS Team and now has 2 years experience as a GIS and Mapping Analyst.
 She has been involved in a wide range of projects, including Emergency Planning, Injury Prevention and Pharmaceutical Needs Assessment, and leads on work around Pharmacy Applications, GP contractual maps and Targets Monitoring.

-Jurong joined NHS South West Commissioning Support Unit (formerly Avon IM&T Consortium) in February 2010 as a commissioning Information Analyst, after 13 years working as a research fellow in the School of Management at University of Bath following her PhD (Reading) and MBA (London).
+Jurong joined NHS South, Central and West Commissioning Support Unit (formerly Avon IM&T Consortium) in February 2010 as a commissioning Information Analyst, after 13 years working as a research fellow in the School of Management at University of Bath following her PhD (Reading) and MBA (London).
 She worked on a wide range of projects on inter-organisational information management in particularly with the NHS Purchasing and Supply Agency and local authorities.